Girgias/encoding-explore/README.md

 # Encoding explore

-This is a W.I.P. project to analyze existing ecodings to determine differences and statistics about old encodings and OS locales.
+This is a W.I.P. project to analyse existing encodings to determine differences and statistics about old encodings and OS locales.

 ## Motivation